How is super taxed?

-*If you’re under the age of 65 you have the opportunity to bring forward two years’ worth of after-tax contributions.
+* Good to know: If you’re under the age of 65 you have the opportunity to bring forward two years’ worth of after-tax contributions.
+Find out more here.

-If you are under your preservation age 60 (outlined on page 2 in the Member Guide), your benefit consists of two components – a tax-free and a 'taxable' component.
-The latter is also comprised of two parts, but generally only the 'taxed element' applies for funds like WA Super - refer below for additional information.
+If you're under your preservation age (outlined on page 2 in the Member Guide), or your benefit consists of two components: a tax-free and a 'taxable' component.
+The latter is also comprised of two parts; taxed and untaxed, but generally only the 'taxed element' applies for funds like WA Super.
+See “Tax Components of Super Benefits” below for additional information.

 Tax components of super benefits